 Fulfillment of this component requires a currently valid, full, and unrestricted license to practice medicine in any state or territory of the United States or Canada and continuous compliance with the ABFM Guidelines for Professionalism, Licensure, and Personal Conduct

 Self-Assessment and Lifelong Learning

 Fulfillment of this component requires completion of the required number of Self-Assessment Modules (SAMs) during the MC-FP cycle and completion of the required credits of Continuing Medical Education (CME)

 Fulfillment of this component requires the successful completion of the Family Medicine Certification examination during the required time period

 Fulfillment of this component requires completion of the required number of Performance in Practice Modules (PPMs) during the MC-FP cycle

 In the ABFM MC-FP program, each certified Diplomate must successfully complete a series of modules in separate 3-year windows, called "stages."
 Completing these requirements in a timely manner allows the Diplomate to maintain his or her certification status.
 Those Diplomates last certified between 2003-2010 had the option to maintain a 7-year certificate or gain a 10-year certificate.
 Those physicians that chose to maintain a 7-year certificate participate in required Certification activities throughout the 7-year cycle.

 The Certification Re-Entry Process

-- Minimum of 1 Part II Module (SAM)
+- Minimum of one (1) Self-Assessment Module (SAM)

 - Completion of one hundred fifty (150) credits of acceptable CME (minimum 50% Division I), acquired in last three (3) years

 - Compliance with ABFM Guidelines for Professionalism, Licensure, and Personal Conduct which includes holding a currently valid, full and unrestricted license to practice medicine in any state or territory of the United States or Canada

 - Submission of application and accompanying full examination fee for the MC-FP Examination

 - Successful completion of the Family Medicine Certification Examination